 Questions About Your Orthopedic Treatment

-If you need surgery or another treatment to deal with a spine, bone, joint or muscular condition, you may have questions.
-If you’re nervous or unsure of what’s involved with your procedure, don’t worry.
+If you need surgery or another treatment to deal with a spine, bone, joint or muscular condition, you probably have a lot of questions, but try not to worry.
 Banner Health’s Orthopedic specialists work closely with you to outline your care plan and keep you informed along the way.

 How Do I Prepare for Outpatient Orthopedic Surgery?

-If your orthopedic surgeon recommends an outpatient surgery, you’ll work with our specialists to get ready for your procedure.
-You’re the most important part of our team, and we’ll work together to create a specific treatment plan for you.
+If your orthopedic surgeon recommends surgery, you’ll work with our specialists to get ready for your procedure.
+You’re the most important part of our team and we’ll work together to create a specific treatment plan for you.